NACE Principles for Employment Professionals

 • Third party agencies may participate in career fairs and

-post jobs on Career Lynx only when they meet the following
+post jobs on Handshake only when they meet the following

 • Home-Based Businesses are not eligible to participate in CU Denver’s employer services.